Egyptian Wafd Alliance

 The Egyptian Wafd Alliance was an alliance of political parties that would have run in the 2015 Egyptian parliamentary election.
 The Egyptian Social Democratic Party left the alliance and will run independently.
 The Tagammu Party left the Wafd Alliance and will run for individual seats.
 The Justice Party announced on 15 February 2015 that it will not participate in the election.
 The New Wafd Party, Conservative Party and Reform and Development Party joined the For the Love of Egypt alliance.

+History

+The alliance was initially founded as the National Front Coalition in December 2013.